Quality QRQuality QR

 • Digital consent form storage

 Implementation tip: Place QR codes at entrance, waiting room seats, and check-in desk.
 Include clear instructions for patients unfamiliar with QR scanning.
+With a tool like Quality QR, you can create dynamic check-in codes and update them instantly if your forms or systems change.

 Appointment Scheduling